pongpisit/cloudflare-workers-workshop/docs/02-hello-world.md

-# Module 2: Build Your Personal Profile Page
+# Module 2: Hello World

-In this module, you will build a **personal profile page** - like a mini Linktree!
+In this module, you will learn the basics of Cloudflare Workers step by step.

 **Time needed: 25 minutes**

 ---

-## What You'll Build
+## What You Will Learn

-A personal profile page with:
+- Create a Worker project
+- Understand the basic code structure
+- Return text responses
+- Return JSON responses
+- Handle different URL paths
-- Your name and bio
+- Test locally and deploy
-- Links to your social media
-- Beautiful design
-- Multiple pages (Home, About)

 ---